meltingcore/bg/food-court/Rules.md

 #### Play Utensil Cards

-You may play Utensil Cards (Kitchneware, Cookware, Tableware) when serving 2 recipes with their symbol.
+You may play Utensil Cards (Kitchenware, Cookware, Tableware) when serving 2 recipes with their symbol in the same turn.
 For more details, see [Utensil Cards](#utensil-cards).

 ### Play Event Cards

-You may play Event Cards (Complaint, Promotion, Discount) to manipulate customer queues at any time during your turn.
+You may play Event Cards (Complaint, Promotion, Discount) to manipulate customer queues.
 For more details, see [Event Cards](#event-cards).

 ## Winning the Game

 The game ends after the round in which either a player puts 4 End Condition cards into tracking or the customer deck is emptied.
 Players must finish the current round.

-After the game ends, sum Victory Points (VP) from your served customers: each customer scores its base value plus its bonus value if its bonus requirements are met.
+After the game ends, sum Victory Points (VP) from your served customers: each customer scores its base value plus its bonus value if its requirements are met.
 The player with the highest total VP wins.

 Tiebreaker: the player who most recently cooked a real-life meal wins.